Mariusthvdb/custom-icons/README.md

 Structure of the file copied from the great and appreciated [Hass Hue Icon](https://github.com/arallsopp/hass-hue-icons) repo by @arallsopp who should recieve all the credits and without whom the HA interface would be the same ;-)

 Thanks to all!

+# Installation
+Working on Hacs, manual add:

+- url: /local/lovelace/resources/custom-icons/custom-icons.js?v=0.1.4
+  type: module

+to you resources file or in Dashboard UI.